 Monday brings yet another disturbance through the Great Lakes.
 Latest trends have begun to shift the system a bit farther northeast, but the track is still close enough for the potential of snow showers in our neighborhoods.
 Highs will hang in the low 20s, then head for around 30 degrees on Tuesday with what currently looks like a snow-free day on tap.

-Wednesday and Thursday are currently pointing to another warmup, and a significant one at that.
+Wednesday and Thursday continue to point to a warmup, and a significant one at that.
 Wednesday may throw a few rain and snow showers our way as a weak disturbance moves through the Great Lakes.
-Highs will get a bump to the upper 30s, and keep climbing toward the mid 40s on Thursday as a new storm system arrives with rain.
+Highs will get a bump to the upper 30s, and keep climbing toward the low and mid 40s on Thursday as a new storm system arrives with rain.

 Want more FOX 47 News?
 Here's how you download our Roku app